steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### Architecture

-The tricky thing when working with convolutions is that they are by their nature very spatial, which means you need to have an excellent intuitive understanding of the shape of the data they expect as input and the shape of their output.
+Convolutions are very spatial, which means you need to have an excellent intuitive understanding of the shape of the data they expect as input and the shape of their output.
 I tend to sketch or visualize diagrams like these when I design my convolutional layers:

 ![](../images/pytorch-and-coreml/diagram.png)
 <figcaption>Diagram of the stacked convolutional layers and their shapes.</figcaption>